Towards an Understanding of Large Language Models in Software Engineering Tasks: Introduction

 Fortunately, LLMs have great potential to solve the above problems due to their excellent performance on complex tasks such as text generation.
 LLMs usually need to be trained on a large-scale corpus containing a code base with multiple segments~\citep{G19_wei2022emergent}.
 This allows it to better learn the code syntax and semantics, and has the potential to be better equipped for tasks such as code completion and code summarization~\citep{W47}.
 Currently, as more and more LLMs designed for software engineering tasks are deployed~\citep{W23,W20,W33,W19,W28,W36,W47}, many research works focused on the application of LLMs in the software engineering domain~\citep{N10, N34, N45, N120,N79,N96}.
 The ability of LLMs such as generate high-quality code and high-coverage test cases has become a hot topic in the software engineering domain~\citep{N85}.
 However, in the existing literature, adequate systematic reviews and surveys have been conducted on LLMs applications in areas such as education~\citep{N122}, but a systematic review of the application and evaluation of LLMs in the field of software engineering is still missing.

 In this study, our goal is to conduct a comprehensive review of the intersecting theme of LLMs and software engineering.
 To facilitate this, we initially gathered as much relevant literature as possible from six major academic databases, namely ACM Digital Library\footnote{https://dl.acm.org/}, IEEE Xplore Digital Library\footnote{https://ieeexplore.ieee.org/Xplore/home.jsp}, dblp\footnote{https://dblp.uni-trier.de/}, Elsevier Science Direct\footnote{https://www.sciencedirect.com/}, Google Scholar\footnote{https://scholar.google.com}, and arXiv\footnote{https://arxiv.org/}.
 Through the method of card sorting~\citep{N155}, we have eliminated duplicate and irrelevant literature.
+We focuses on papers published after 2022 because the definition and scale of "Large" in LLMs have evolved, making earlier literature potentially outdated.
+According to the collected papers we define transformer based language models with a parameter count greater than or equal to 0.8 billion (0.8b) as Large Language Models (LLMs).
 After the screening process, we have obtained 123 relevant and valid research papers.
 With this study, we aim to address the following two questions:

 \textbf{RQ1: What are the current works focusing on combining LLMs and software engineering?}

 To answer these questions, we categorized the 123 selected papers according to the software engineering tasks involved.
 Based on the specific content of the software engineering tasks, such as code generation and vulnerability detection, we divided them into seven categories.
 They are Code Generation, Code Summarization, Code translation, Vulnerability Detection, Code Evaluation, Code Management and Q\&A Interaction.
 For each category, we elaborate on their definitions and examples, which can help researchers continue to discover and solve potential issues when applying LLMs to software engineering tasks.